Incident footage and investigation recommendations

 The Review recommends that CCTV footage should be retained in relation to all incidents including:

-• where harm has occurred to a young person, staff or another person
+- where harm has occurred to a youth, staff or another person

-• where property has been significantly damaged or where a criminal charge against the young person is contemplated
+- where property has been significantly damaged or where a criminal charge against the youth is contemplated

-2. the whole period of separation if the young person is released before the 2 hour period ends.
+- the whole period of separation if the youth is released before the 2 hour period ends.
 (10.R4)

 We reviewed our CCTV and incident reporting requirements.
 This streamlined and clarified CCTV monitoring and download requirements.